British Sign Language (BSL) for Beginners (Community Course)

 Students can progress onto a 5 week “Improvers” course that builds on knowledge gained in the Introduction to BSL course and includes additional topics.

-Click the Our Events button below to explore upcoming dates.
+Click the button below to secure your free ticket today!

 Availability & Enrolment